FOSSEE-Internship/contribute-question-interface/docs/index.rst

 				a = input()
 				b = input()
-				print(a+b)
+				print(int(a)+int(b))

-		* **Citation** - Mention the reference url of the question if the question is adapated.
+		* **Citation** - Mention the reference url of the question if the question is adapted.
 Please make sure to cite the original source of the question if it is not a original question.

 			.. note:: Leave the field blank if the question is original.

 		* **Originality** - Specify whether the question is **Original Question** or **Adapted Question**

-	6. Below image shows an example of how to create test cases.
+	5. Below image shows an example of how to create test cases.
 			.. figure:: images/create_testcases.jpg

 		In **Expected input** field, enter the value(s) that will be passed to the code through a standard I/O stream.